 As an international student, it can be quite tricky to precisely estimate how much money you will need to live and study in the UK.
-Some of its cities are known to be very expensive, so it’s important that you are well aware of all the costs and have your budget prepared accordingly.
+Just like any other place in the world, some living expenses in some UK cities are more than living expenses in others.

 Comparatively, living costs are lower in the North of the UK than in the South regions.
 London is known to be the most expensive city where the UK Visa and Immigrations require you to have a budget of at least £1,265 per month to study in London.
-So, let’s break down the living costs and have a look at the various costs in detail.
+So, let’s break down the living costs and look at the various costs in detail.

 UK Travel and Travel expenses

-However, to use that benefit students must progress on their studies and attendance in the institution then only they can give the approval for that facility to comply.
-From zone 1-9 students can use tapping ‘Pay As You Go Oyster Card’ on a weekly basis or a monthly basis cards to travel on the buses, DLR, London Overground, Tram, Underground Tube, The Emirates Airline, National Rail services to the destinations which are most probably expensive in London 1-6 zones but you can still use the same oyster card for London buses and undergrounds from 6-9 zones whose fare/charges are little less expensive than in London.
+However, to use that benefit, students must progress in their studies and attendance in the institution.
+Then only they can approve that facility to comply.
+From zone 1-9, students can use tapping ‘Pay As You Go Oyster Card’ every week or monthly basis cards to travel on the buses, DLR, London Overground, Tram, Underground Tube, Emirates Airline, National Rail services to the destinations which are most probably expensive in London 1-6 zones, but you can still use the same Oyster card for London buses and undergrounds from 6-9 zones whose fare/charges are little less expensive than in London.

-You can opt for University accommodation for your initial years where they provide halls of residence where you can share spaces with other students or get private rooms.
-On-campus accommodations can cost anywhere from £50 to £80 per week depending on your university.
-These have catering facilities or you can choose to cook your own meals.
+You can opt for University accommodation for your initial years when they provide halls of residence where you can share spaces with other students or get private rooms.
+On-campus accommodations can cost anywhere from £50 to £80 per week, depending on your university.
+These have catering facilities, or you can choose to cook your meals.

-In this part, we can include all the study materials students need to purchase like books, notepads, paper and other stationery items which cost around £5- £7 per week depending on usage.
-Other costs include health services and wellbeing which can be around £13- £15 per month.
-You might want to go out around the city and shop for clothing which can cost you around £50- £70 a month but it all depends on your spending habits as these figures can be much lower for some.
+In this part, we can include all the study materials students need to purchase, like books, notepads, paper and other stationery items, which cost around £5- £7 per week, depending on usage.
+Other costs include health services and well-being which can be around £13- £15 per month.
+You might want to go out around the city and shop for clothing which can cost you around £50- £70 a month, but it all depends on your spending habits as these figures can be much lower for some.